A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Introduction

 \section{Introduction}

 Graph neural networks (GNNs) \cite{Scarselli09,Gori2005} are prominent models for representation learning over graph-structured data, where the idea is to iteratively compute vector representations of nodes of an input graph through a series of invariant (resp., equivariant) transformations.
-While the landscape of GNNs is overwhelmingly rich, the vast majority of such models are instances of \emph{message passing neural networks}~\cite{GilmerSRVD17} which are well-studied, leading to a theoretical understanding on their capabilities and limitations \cite{Keyulu18,MorrisAAAI19}.
+While the landscape of GNNs is overwhelmingly rich, the vast majority of such models are instances of \emph{message passing neural networks}~\cite{GilmerSRVD17} which are well-studied, leading to a theoretical understanding of their capabilities and limitations \cite{Keyulu18,MorrisAAAI19}.
 In turn, our understanding is rather limited for GNN models dedicated to learning over \emph{knowledge graphs}, which are applied in a wide range of domains.

 To make our context precise, we first consider an extension of message passing neural networks with relation-specific message functions, which we call \emph{relational} message passing neural networks.
 Two prominent examples of this framework are RGCN~\cite{SchlichtkrullKB18} and CompGCN~\cite{vashishth2020compositionbased}, and their expressive power has recently been characterized through a dedicated relational Weisfeiler-Leman test~\cite{wl-relational}.

 While offering principled means for learning over knowledge graphs, the standard relational message passing framework is tailored for computing \emph{unary} node representations and therefore models of this class are better suited for node-level tasks (e.g., node/entity classification).
 Actually, it is well-known that even a good node-level representation might not necessarily induce a good edge representation, hindering the applicability of such models for the crucial task of link prediction~\cite{LabelingTrick}.
 This has led to the design of GNN architectures specifically tailored for link prediction over knowledge graphs \cite{GraIL,nbfnet,pathcon,gdgnn}, for which our understanding remains limited.